matthiasstraka/php-invest/README.md

 * Proper support for margin accounts

 ## Installation
-This project is in early development.
-Use of production data is not yet recommended as the database schema can change without notice and without proper migration steps.
-However, tracking of trades has reached a certain stability which will allow entering trades for later analysis.

 To install, first clone the git repository and execute the following commands:

 * Install dependencies using composer: `composer install --no-dev`